The EFT-Hedron: Hidden total positivity from unitarity and locality

-Now following the previous discussion since the Jacobi polynomials are also orthogonal polynomials, we expect that their Taylor vectors yield a positive definite matrix when the spins are ordered.
-Indeed consider the Taylor vectors for the spinning polynomials expanded around $\theta=0$.
-The Taylor vectors for spins $2,3,\cdots,9$ from the photon $(h=1)$ polynomials, and spins $4,3,\cdots,11$ from graviton $(h=2)$ are given as: \eqa h{=}1:\quad \left( \right)\quad h{=}2: \left( \right)\nonumber\\ \eqae It is straight forward to verify that, just as the vectors from Gegenbauer polynomials, the above is a totally positive matrix.
+Now following the previous discussion, since the Wigner d-matrices are also orthogonal polynomials, we expect that their Taylor vectors yield a positive definite matrix when the spins are ordered.
+Indeed consider the Taylor vectors for $d^{\ell}_{2,2}(\theta)$ expanded around $\theta=0$.
+The Taylor vectors for spins $2,3,\cdots,9$ are given as: \eqa h{=}1:\quad \left( \right)\quad\nonumber\\ \eqae It is straight forward to verify that, just as the vectors from Gegenbauer polynomials, the above is a totally positive matrix.
 Thus we see that the convex hull of the Taylor vectors from the spinning polynomial yields a cyclic polytope.